davidaug/osiris/README.md

-# OSIRIS
+# OSIRIS VALIDATOR

-Osiris is a set of decorators for validation in Flask-restless and SQLAlchemy
+Osiris Validator is a set of decorators for validation in Flask-restless and SQLAlchemy

 (Readme is under construction...)